fishcharlie/ExpressFileUploadS3Example/README.md

 4. Give your bucket a unique name.
 This could be your project name or whatever you want to call it.
 5. Select the region you wish to store your bucket data in.
 6. Click `Next`.
-7. The next panel allows you to set custom properties for your bucket.
+7. The next panel "Configure Options" allows you to set custom properties for your bucket.
 For now we will use the default settings so click `Next`.

-8. Under the drop down for `Manage public permissions` select `Grant public read access to this bucket`. **Important: this will allow anyone to view all the data you put in the bucket.
-There are better ways to secure the data but since this is a basic tutorial we won't be going over those concepts here.**
+8. The next panel "Set Permissions" allows you to set public permissions for your bucket:

+Uncheck: Block new public ACLs and uploading public objects (Recommended)
+Uncheck: Remove public access granted through public ACLs (Recommended)
+Uncheck: Block new public bucket policies (Recommended)
+Uncheck: Block public and cross-account access if bucket has public policies (Recommended)

 9. Click `Next`.
 10. Click `Create bucket`.

 ### Project Setup Steps